-Head in the clouds (sorry, Mom), feet in the mud, heart forward.
-It is not the easiest way to live, but I finally embrace it as my way.
 I move slowly through the world because I see beauty, and it cannot be hurried past.
-For those of you in my Andersonville, Chicago neighborhood, your lovely gardens and decorating delight me every day, in every season.
-I fill my pockets with spectacular autumn leaves and sticks shaped like people.
-My home is bedecked with dried weeds I have found along the way that are so structurally complex and silently exuberant that they feel like messages of love.
-The fruits of the earth are a wonder that I continually explore through slow food, of course, and I have discovered the best, easy homemade bread recipe you could ever imagine (no breadmaker needed).
+Leaves, rocks and acorns fill my pockets.
+I decorate my home with sticks shaped like people and dried weeds so structurally complex and silently exuberant they feel like messages of love.
+The fruits of the earth are a wonder I continually explore through slow food, of course, and I’ve discovered the best, easy homemade bread recipe you could ever imagine (no breadmaker needed).

 My existence has been steeped in the life-shaping world of architecture, which I consider a great gift.
-I spent half my childhood in a historic home and half in a Frank Lloyd Wright-inspired one just eighty miles from the architect’s estate, Taliesin, in Spring Green, Wisconsin.
-In my adulthood, I have lived in a family of architects, restored several historic homes and worked for two of the nation’s most prominent architectural arts studios.
+Half of my childhood was spent in a historic home and half in a Frank Lloyd Wright-inspired one just eighty miles from the architect’s estate, Taliesin, in Spring Green, Wisconsin.
+In my adulthood, I’ve lived in a family of architects, restored several historic homes and worked for two of the nation’s most prominent architectural arts studios.
 Sacred space—in nature and the built environment—has always been a draw for me and my sometimes niche in the work world.
-All of the above have come together in an alchemy that birthed the Domus series of literary thrillers.
-The first novel, The Pull of the Earth, will be available in 2017.
+All of the above have come together in an alchemy that birthed the Domus series of stories.
+The first novel, The Pull of the Earth, will be available soon.